shavz/shiveenp.com/content/posts/covid-19-musings-part-2.md

 However, I had to remind myself — the world is fucked but could be a lot worse.
 I know I have a lot to be grateful for and everyday I like to remind myself that I’m one of the lucky ones in these times.
 I have a loving partner, family that is willing to support me.
 Friends old and new that reached out to me and offered to help or just chat.
 And, I happen to live in a country where for all its flaws the government has the capacity and willingness to help its people during this crisis.

->Please do not ignore your mental health in these times.
+> Please do not ignore your mental health in these times.

 The days when I wasn’t in the right mindset were the days when I had the worst interviews.
 I was disconnected and not genuine.
 This was not the energy I’m used to and it changing that was a key decision I took which helped me quite a bit in my job search journey.
 Some things that helped me tide over my negative thoughts were,

 - Having a journal.
 I use the Mac app [Day One](https://dayoneapp.com/) but it could easily be a physical journal if you prefer the analog medium.
 A quick 5 minute writing at the end of the day is not only cathartic but comes ise use as a handy little mood tracker that I could look back in a years time.
 - Getting into a new passive hobby.
 For me this was cooking which helped me a great deal in destressing between interview rounds and also made for a well stocked fridge.
 It’s also something that will keep on giving for a lifetime since my partner and I both love eating.
 - Nurturing relationships.
-This is harder said than done atleast for me since I’m generally not the type of person that calls first — however, over the past few weeks I have consistently had chess matches with my partner (which I have consistently lost as well and probably was not that good for my mental health now that I think about it), called friends and family a lot more than I used to, and made conscious genuine effort to reach out to friends outside of work.
+This is harder said than done atleast for me since I’m generally not the type of person that calls first — however, over the past few weeks I have consistently had chess matches with my partner (which I have also consistently lost as well and probably was not that good for my mental health now that I think about it), called friends and family a lot more than I used to, and made conscious genuine effort to reach out to friends outside of work.

-## Parting Thoughts
-I think its worth pointing out now that this is not some authroatibve view on applying for jobs during a pandemic.
-Your circumstances might  compleletly different than mine.
-My only goad here was to highlight my experiences and things that I noticed in the over the past few weeks.